 Hotels that are reopening to the public this summer will need to implement new practices in order to ensure that guests can stay safe during their visit.
 How hotels will decide to introduce new social distancing and health sanitisation measures will largely depend on government advice.

-The state of California, for example, has made a general statement suggesting that hotels no longer include magazines and menus in rooms, prohibit access to public ice machines, and limit the number of guests allowed in elevators at one time.
+The state of California, for example, has made a general statement that hotels will no longer include magazines and menus in rooms, will prohibit access to public ice machines and that a limited number of guests will be allowed in elevators at one time.
 The new mandate also asks that pillow protectors be changed daily and used linens removed in single-use, sealed plastic bags.
 Below, we offer a further insight into how some individual hotels are planning to welcome guests back post-coronavirus.

-Cliveden House, the English hotel where Meghan Markle, the Duchess of Sussex, famously spent the night before her royal wedding, is scheduled to open on July 4.
-The hotel has announced that, once open, staff members will be subjected to daily temperature checks before entering the building, will be required to wash their hands every 20 minutes and will wear PPE where appropriate.
+English hotel Cliveden House reopened at the beginning of July with stringent health protocols in place.
+The famous hotel which hosted the Duchess of Sussex, Meghan Markle, the night before her royal wedding, has announced that staff members are now subject to daily temperature checks before entering the building, are required to wash their hands every 20 minutes and will wear PPE where appropriate.

-Guests at Cliveden House will be asked to complete a pre-arrival health questionnaire and will have their temperature taken at the hotel entrance - should they present a raised temperature they will be declined entry and offered a refund or reschedule option.
+Guests at Cliveden House are asked to complete a pre-arrival health questionnaire and will have their temperature taken at the hotel entrance - should they present a raised temperature they will be declined entry and offered a refund or reschedule option.
 Guests will also receive an amenity kit on arrival, which will include hand sanitiser, wipes and a face covering.
-The hotel will also make all transactions cashless and will ask guests not to use valet parking services or public bathrooms.
+The hotel will is also using cashless payment and has prohibited guests from using valet parking services or public bathrooms for the time being.

 The Four Seasons brand has announced that it will be implementing a "Lead With Care" programme in its hotels, which is a full-scale health and safety plan designed with Johns Hopkins Medicine International.